 In my opinion, there are a few important criterions that you should follow when choosing the bowls for your headset.

 - The fundamental tone of each bowl should NOT be higher than one of the 4th-octave notes (3rd octave is ideal.
 Low tones are more effective for the relaxation, but too low, such as 2nd-octave fundamentals could also carry dark characteristics or too much "grounding").

 - The pulse of each bowl has to be SLOW.
-Ideally you'd want to hear the systematic communication between the three members of your set.
-Too much overlapping beats could be disturbing (except for people with ADD).
+Ideally, you'd want to hear the systematic communication between the three members of your set.
+Too many overlapping beats could be disturbing (except for people with ADD).

 - All three bowls should have the same complexity of sound.
 They should be close to each other in terms of character and "mood".

 - All three bowls should have a long sustaining sound.
 You will be playing these bowls in a certain sequence (I play left bowl first, then right and the crown as last one).
 After you hit the last bowl your client will stay with the dissipating sound for some time.
 A longer pause between your strikes provides the client more time to relax before the next sequence begins to play.

 - The members of the headset must be easy players.
 They should emit enough energy without having to strike them very hard, resting the mallet on them very gently should be enough to produce a gentle sound.
 You don't play the headset loudly!.